In this guide

 Many super funds have been working behind the scenes to improve their retirement income products.
 Some have also developed annuity-style products that provide income for life or for a set period to address members’ fears about their money running out due to longevity, inflation and investment risks.

-It was generally anticipated that the RIC would lead to a flurry of new pension products, but for various reasons this has not been the case.
+It was generally anticipated that the RIC would lead to a flurry of new pension products but, for various reasons, this has not been the case.

 More flexible super pensions